tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/06-Stu_Correlating_Returns/README.md

 2. Get news headlines for at least five topics of your choice and apply sentiment analysis to the headlines.

-3. Correlate the headlines' sentiment to S&P 500 returns for each topic.
+3. Correlate the headlines sentiment to S&P 500 returns for each topic.
 Which one had the highest correlation?

 ## Hint